zrrrzzt/import-brreg-google-spreadsheet/README.md

 Click the menu and select "Import from brreg".
 Enter "næringskode" in the first prompt and startdate in the next.

-## Limitations
-For the moment the script will only import the first 100 records from each category.
-This means it will be most useful for downloading the newest records from each category.

 ## About
 The script uses the open API from [The Central Coordinating Register for Legal Entities i Norway](https://confluence.brreg.no/display/DBNPUB/API).
 This API is a pilot and it might change in the near future.